jayaseelan-james/clean-code/README.md

 - Passing null into methods is worse than returning it.
 Avoid it unless required, and treat null arguments as errors to reduce mistakes and improve code safety.

 ---

+## Chapter 8: Boundaries

+### Using Third-Party Code

+- Interface providers aim for broad use, while users seek tailored solutions.
+This mismatch often leads to issues at system boundaries.
+- Exposing broad third-party interfaces in code can lead to misuse and fragile code.
+Encapsulating them preserves intent, enforces rules, and improves clarity and maintainability.

+### Exploring and Learning Boundaries

+- Using third-party code saves time, but unclear usage can cause bugs.
+Writing tests helps clarify behavior and isolate issues.
+- Learning and integrating third-party code together is tough.
+Writing learning tests helps verify our understanding before using it in production.

+### Learning Tests Are Better Than Free

+- Learning tests clarify APIs at no extra cost and offer long-term value by detecting changes in future releases.
+- These tests ensure third-party code behaves as expected and catch breaking changes early, supporting clean boundaries and safer upgrades.

+### Using Code That Does Not Yet Exist

+- When facing unknown or undefined boundaries, define your own interface to keep code clean, adaptable, and testable as understanding or APIs evolve.
+- Defining our own interface creates a testable seam, enabling unit tests with fakes and boundary tests once the real API is available.

+### Clean Boundaries

+- Boundaries must be clear and well-tested to handle change.
+Limit reliance on third-party code by wrapping or adapting it to protect flexibility and control.

+---